 STRENGTHS WEAKNESSES Effective & efficient staff Functional Council Structures Effective stakeholders and community consultation (Public Participation) Functional Local Labour Forum Functional firewall and monitored access to the server rooms.
 Functional District Records Management forums.
-Integrated network system Electronic record management system Functional District Forums 10.
+Integrated network system Electronic record management system 10.
 Deployment of Microsoft products 11.
 Lack of back up System 12.
 Slow implementation of internal audit resolutions, Auditor general resolutions and audit com resolutions.
 13. Non-reviewal of ICT strategy 14.
 Inconsistent water supply in the main building.
-OPPORTUNITIES THREATS Provincial Records Management Forums Uninterrupted power supply 3.
+9. Functional District Forums OPPORTUNITIES THREATS Provincial Records Management Forums Uninterrupted power supply 3.
 Grant dependency4.
 Inadequate Office Space5.
 Cyber attack6.
 Load Reduction

-INTEGRATED DEVI ELOPMENT PLAN Municipal KPA Municipal Transformation an Good Governance and Public nent Problem statement and root causes per KPA: The municipality has a record Office accommodation l of unfavourable audit o outcomes due to Poor record ds management system.
-The mu inicipality also has a chal llenge of Shortage of 2019-24 MTSF Priority Building a capable, ethical ar nd developmental state Limpopo Development Plan priority Transform the public service Transform the public service for effective and efficient service delivery Municipal Priority Co-ordination and alignment of municipal processes Strategic objective To promote democracy and s ound governance Key issues Baseline Objective Performance indicator Implementation plan 2025/26 2026/27 2027/28 Coordination of change management processes Change Management Committee is constituted To have Systematic management of any change processes in the institution.
+INTEGRATED DEVI ELOPMENT PLAN Municipal KPA Municipal Transformation an Good Governance and Public - nent Problem statement and root causes per KPA: The municipality has a record Office accommodation l of unfavourable audit (outcomes due to Poor record ls management system.
+The mu inicipality also has a chal llenge of Shortage of 2019-24 MTSF Priority Building a capable, ethical ar nd developmental state Limpopo Development Plan priority Transform the public service Transform the public service for effective and efficient service delivery Municipal Priority Co-ordination and alignment of municipal processes Strategic objective To promote democracy and so ound governance Key issues Baseline Objective Performance indicator Implementation plan 2025/26 2026/27 2027/28 Coordination of change management processes Change Management Committee is constituted To have Systematic management of any change processes in the institution.
 Change Management process tools/ manual. # of Training Committee established Training in change management processes and approaches Monitor and evaluate the impact Continuous implementation of change management initiatives Records management system Electronic system not fully and effectively utilized.
 Decentralization of records To have ONE records management system to support decision making Well established Electronic Records management System.
 Vetting and training of Records Management Personnel Monitor, evaluate and upgrade the system for timeous efficiency implementation of

 (Finance, Personnel, Registry and PMU) is still prevalent.
 Continuous use of file plan and submission of records to registry by all directorates. and upgrade the Record system Loss of institutional memory.
 Staff retention policy To have an approved retention policy An approved Retention policy.
-Development of staff retention policy the implementation of the approved Retention Policy Monitor and evaluate the implementation of the approved Retention policy Shortage of Office accommodation /space.
-The entire District Municipality including all (satellite offices, camps ,plants and fire stations) does not have enough offices conducive office space for employees Offices for all employees and full time Councilors.
+Development of staff retention policy Monitor and evaluate the implementation of the approved Retention Policy Monitor and evaluate the implementation of the approved Retention policy Shortage of Office accommodation /space. (satellite offices, camps ,plants and fire stations) does conducive office space for employees Offices for all employees and full time Councilors.
 Lease agreement with DPWRI signed.
-Partishing/Redesigning of Offices in the main office Redesigning office space Maintenance of available facilities.
-Partitioning of offices.
+Partishing/Redesigning of Offices in the main office Maintenance of available facilities.
 Extend Offices in Satellites and fire station offices Engage the DPW on the transfer of land.
 Inadequate Mainstreaming of special programmes across all occupational categories.
 EE Plan is in place with numerical targets.
 To ensure the Mainstreaming of gender and disability in all occupational categories A workforce which is responsive to mainstreaming of all occupational categories Aggressively target the appointment of designated groups in particular (People Living with Disability &Women in the middle management positions) Implementation and Monitoring of the plan Implementation and Monitoring of the plan Job Evaluation Process to finalise the JE processes for all the municipalities in South Africa.
 Implement TASK levels once SALGA finalise the process.
 Finalisation of the TASK masterlist by SALGA.
 Placement of staff as per the Final outcome report.
 Placement of staff as per Final outcome report.
-Individual Performance Management Development System The Policy is approved by Council and cascading down to all levels To ensure that all employees sign Performance Agreements Signed Performance Agreements by all employees Appointment of the Committee.
+Individual Performance Management Development System To ensure that all employees sign Performance Agreements Signed Performance Agreements by all employees Appointment of the Committee.
 Orientation, Workshops and Awareness Development and Signing of Performance Agreements Development and Signing of Performance Agreements